-Dear People of The Episcopal Church in South Carolina,
+Dear People of God of The Episcopal Church in South Carolina,

 A pall of darkness and horror has once again fallen over our beloved country.
 In the massacre in Las Vegas we know as of this writing that 58 people have died and more than 500 have been injured.
 It was an unspeakable act of evil.
 Our hearts go out to all the victimized, including their families, as we hold them in prayer that somehow mercy and grace may be known to them.
 Many times this comes in the form of the first responders, pastors and medical personnel who tend to their needs.
 They need our prayer as well.

 The Episcopal Bishop of Nevada, Dan Edwards, and the people of the Episcopal Church there, will be right in the middle of the responses needed so that a word of love may be spoken in the midst of hatred and violence.
 Bishop Edwards has asked that the Episcopal Churches across Nevada toll their bells in mourning at 9:00 a.m.
 Pacific time tomorrow, once each time for the number of those killed, including the perpetrator.
 I am asking that our churches in South Carolina who have bells to toll them at 12:00 noon Eastern time onTuesday, October 3, to join in solidarity with our sisters and brothers in Nevada.